Carlosgonzzzz98/dsnd-dashboard-project-carlosg/README.md

-markdown# Software Engineering for Data Scientists

-This repository contains the **Software Engineering for Data Scientists** final project - an employee events dashboard with machine learning-based recruitment risk predictions.
+This repository contains the **Data Science Dashboard** - an employee events dashboard with machine learning-based recruitment risk predictions.

 ## Project Overview